If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 General Differences

-The SEGA logo screen has been changed.
-Instead of a static background with the SEGA logo sprite, now used, is a video clip with the company's presentation.
+• The SEGA logo screen has been changed.
+Instead of a static background with the SEGA logo sound and design, now used is a video clip showing the SEGA Forever version of the logo.

 Before SEGA Forever SEGA Forever